-- (1) Identify the critical hardware resource.
+- Identify the critical hardware resource.
 This step identifies the hardware resource that saturates first as the workload increases.
 Such a hardware resource is critical because it limits the entire system throughput. - (2) Infer the "optimal" soft resource allocation of the server that uses the critical hardware resource.
 This step is to find the just-right allocation inside the bottleneck server to avoid either under- or over-utilization of the critical hardware resource in the system. - (3) Infer a good allocation of other soft resources.
 This step allocates soft resources of the tiers other than the bottleneck tier.
-We use the soft resource aware model (Equation 5 and 6) that we derived in Section 4.2 to infer the appropriate soft resource allocations in other tiers based on detailed measurements and the soft resource allocation in the bottleneck tier.
+We use the soft resource aware model (Equations (5) and (6)) that we derived in Section 4.2 to infer the appropriate soft resource allocations in other tiers based on detailed measurements and the soft resource allocation in the bottleneck tier.

-Currently the above three steps are implemented in an offline style, during the system profiling phase by exploiting our automated experimental infrastructure [25] (the overhead analysis is in Section 4.5).
-In the following we will explain each of the three steps in more detail.
+Currently, the above three steps are implemented in an offline style during the system profiling phase by exploiting our automated experimental infrastructure [25] (the overhead analysis is in Section 4.5).
+In the following, we will explain each of the three steps in more detail.

-4.3.1 Identifying the critical hardware resource.
-This step is to identify the critical hardware 765 resource of the system by increasing the workload gradually until the system reaches the highest 766 throughput.
-H_0 and S_0 represent the initial hardware configuration and soft resource allocation, 767 respectively.
-Function RunExperiment(H, S, workload) runs an experiment with the given hard-768 ware/software configuration at specific workload.
-During the experiment period, our monitoring 769 infrastructure monitors all the hardware and soft resources and the saturated ones are recorded in 770 H_b and S_b , respectively.
-We increase the workload one step each time until the system reaches the 771 highest throughput.
-At this moment, either some hardware or soft resource limits the continual 772 increase of the system throughput.
-If H_b is not empty, this step of the algorithm successfully 773 identifies the critical hardware resource and returns.
-Otherwise, if S_b is not empty, the system 774 encounters the soft resource bottleneck, causing the under-utilization of the critical hardware 775 resource.
+4.3.1 Identifying the Critical Hardware Resource.
+This step is to identify the critical hardware resource of the system by increasing the workload gradually until the system reaches the highest throughput. $H_0$ and $S_0$ represent the initial hardware configuration and soft resource allocation, respectively.
+Function RunExperiment(H, S, workload) runs an experiment with the given hardware/software configuration at specific workload.
+During the experiment period, our monitoring infrastructure monitors all the hardware and soft resources and the saturated ones are recorded in $H_b$ and $S_b$ , respectively.
+We increase the workload one step each time until the system reaches the highest throughput.
+At this moment, either some hardware or soft resource limits the continual increase of the system throughput.
+If $H_b$ is not empty, this step of the algorithm successfully identifies the critical hardware resource and returns.
+Otherwise, if $S_b$ is not empty, the system encounters the soft resource bottleneck, causing the under-utilization of the critical hardware resource.
 In this case, we double all the soft resource allocations and repeat the experiment.
-776

-4.3.2 Inferring an "optimal" allocation of soft resources in the bottleneck tier.
+4.3.2 Inferring an "Optimal" Allocation of Soft Resources in the Bottleneck Tier.
 This step infers a good allocation of soft resources (e.g., threads) in the bottleneck tier that can saturate the critical hardware resource without causing additional overhead.
-In a thread-based server, each job requires one dedicated thread to process it; the optimal threads number should equal the minimum concurrent jobs that saturate the critical hardware resource in the server.
-In this case, the critical hardware resource will neither be under- nor over-utilized.
+In a thread-based server, each job requires one dedicated thread to process it; the optimal threads number should equal the minimum